Rafiduzzaman/Awesome-Books-/ReadMe.md

 ## 💻 Getting Started <a name="getting-started"></a>

-A new developer can use the template from this project To get a local copy up and running, follow these steps.
+A new understand how to use modules for ES6 in this project.

 ### Prerequisites